ceph/teuthology/docs/downburst_vms.rst

 The teuthology database of available machines contains a vpshost field.
 For physical machines, this value is null.
-For virtual machines, this entry is the name of the physical machine that that virtual machine resides on.
+For virtual machines, this entry is the name of the physical machine on which that virtual machine resides.

 There are fixed "slots" for virtual machines that appear in the teuthology database.
 These slots have a machine type of vps and can be locked like